Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 **NLProfile**
 TODO Add SHOULD PS256 signing of the private\_key\_jwt.

-Effectively, the fToken Request has the following content:
+Effectively, the Token Request has the following content:
 <dl>
 <dt>grant_type</dt>
 <dd>Mandatory.
 MUST contain the value `authorization_code`</dd>